snu-sf/Archmage/CompCert-intptr/README.md

 For inquiries on the SSA-specific additions, please contact Delphine Demange.

-For inquiries on the integer-to-pointer-casting-specific additions, please contact Yonghyun Kim.
+For inquiries on the integer-pointer-casting-specific additions, please contact Yonghyun Kim.